 Recipe: Coffee Profiteroles

-This is an absolute classic desert that is perfect for sharing.
-Best served as a big stack for everyone to dig into, these are filled with delicious creamy coffee custard and drizzle with plenty of dark chocolate.
+This is an absolute classic dessert that is perfect for sharing.
+Best served as a big stack for everyone to dig into, these are filled with delicious creamy coffee custard and drizzled with plenty of dark chocolate.

 Pâte À Choux

 - 500 ml whole milk

 - 5 eggs

 - 15 ml coffee essence (to taste)